 The RITA contest is open to 2,000 paid entries.

 Entry forms and fees must be received no later than 5 p.m.
-CT, November 21, 2017.
-Entry forms received after the deadline will not be processed.
+CT, November 21, 2017 unless contest is filled prior with 2,000 paid entries.
+Entry forms received after the deadline or once the contest had reached 2,000 paid entries, will not be processed.
 Checks will be returned to the entrant.